Toggle menu

 Peer support via Mockingbird

 Mockingbird is an award winning and pioneering programme led by the Fostering Network UK, which is a model of foster care based on nurturing relationships between children, young people and foster families supporting them to build a resilient and caring community.
-The below diagram gives an outline of how the model works.
-Constellations (6 to 10 foster families) come together, supported by a hub home carer and liaison worker, to offer each other support, advice, social activities, learning and development opportunities and some sleepovers.
+The model works with a constellation (6 to 10 foster families) coming together, supported by a hub home carer and liaison worker, to offer each other support, advice, social activities, learning and development opportunities and some sleep overs.

-The fostering service has 3 active Mockingbird constellations and is anticipating the launch of the fourth constellation in May 2025.
-Mockingbird is currently supporting 39 foster families, including 36 children in our care and 16 other children living in the fostering households.
+As of March 2026 the fostering service had 4 active Mockingbird constellations.
+Mockingbird is currently supporting 53 foster families, including 55 children in our care and 20 other children living in the fostering households.

 Support for Carers offering Staying Put arrangements